alixlb/DH150---Fall-2020/assignment7/high_fidelity.md

  * one of the text on most of the quiz frame seem to have a interaction that does nothing when it is suppose to have none.

 ## New version after reflection
+This week's tasks were a little more tedious than last week as a lot of it was thinking about how to make transitions between frames as smooth and effective as possible.
+For instance, it is hard to have a button hover and also swap and some functionalities do not work hand in hand plus you need to continuously add the same frames that look a like with one small tweak to make the integration seemless.
+I want to improve on my skills of creating smart animations and interactions as I feel like some of mine were a bit abrupt.

+A part from that, this week assignment went quite well and I was able to incorporate all the demands set by my user research and implement all of the changes recommended through the impression test and cognitive walk-throughs.